PascalBeyer/Headerless-C-Compiler/README.md

 void a(){ b(1); }
 ```

-Importantly, as in the example above, the converse is not true, meaning some "invalid" C-source code compiles.

 Currently, the compiler is designed to replace MSVC for my personal needs.
 This means it only supported platform is x64-Windows.
 It can produce executables (.exe), shared libraries (.dll) and associated debug information in the form of .pdb-files,
 as well as object files (.obj) containing CodeView debug information.

+While the compiler still needs a good amount of work, it is able to compile several real world projects like [curl](examples/curl.bat), [libpng](examples/libpng.bat), [glfw](examples/glfw.bat), and [more](examples)!

 There are some compiler-specific extensions, like a [type-inferring print](#`__declspec(printlike)`), (very incomplete) [inline-assembly](#`__asm__`-/-`__declspec(inline_asm)`),
 local functions, slices, etc, but all of these should be considered in the "design"-stage and unstable.

-## Installing and Usage
+## Compiling and Usage

 See the [release page](https://github.com/PascalBeyer/Headerless-C-Compiler/releases) for pre-build binaries.
 To compile from source invoke the `build_msvc.bat` with `cl.exe`,
 `link.exe` and `ucrt.lib` in your path (for example, from an [x64 Native Tools Command Prompt](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170&viewFallbackFrom=vs-2019)).

-To use standard library functions or Windows library functions, it is necessary to install a version of MSVC (I usually install the "Build Tools for Visual Studio")
+To use standard library or Windows library functions it is necessary to install a version of the [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/).
-and the Windows SDK's.

-To make sure it works, you can try to self-host: `hlc.exe src/main.c -no_premain -L kernel32.lib -L Advapi32.lib`
-Or even try the test-suite: `hlc.exe test_runner.c && test_runner.exe`.
+To make sure it works, you can try to self-host: `hlc.exe src/main.c`, or even try the test-suite: `hlc.exe test_runner.c && test_runner.exe`.

 ## Compliance

 The compiler was written to be mostly compatible with the last [C11-specification draft](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1548.pdf) document.
-Some features I dislike are not implemented, like `_Generic`, `_Atomic`, `_Complex` and Variable-Length-Arrays
-and currently, the `const`-keyword is ignored.
+Features I dislike are not implemented, like `_Complex` or Variable-Length-Arrays and currently, the `const`-keyword is ignored.
 Some of the very weird features of C are eliminated, for example, the concept of compatible and composite types:
 ```c
 // This is valid C-code but does not compile using `hlc`.